-The following is a listing of jurisdictions that accept CPE credits earned through National Registry of CPE Sponsors.
-State Boards that accept National Registry of CPE Sponsors or QAS Sponsors are not limited to only accepting sponsors from these two registries.
-Please contact the Board directly for further information about available exemptions.
+All jurisdictions accept courses from sponsors on the National Registry of CPE Sponsors.
+However, some may have prerequisites for this acceptance.
+In addition, jurisdictions that accept course from National Registry of CPE Sponsors or QAS Sponsors may not be limited to only accepting sponsors from these two registries.
+Please contact the board of accountancy in your jurisdiction directly for further information about available exemptions.

 1 Must be members of NASBA's Registry or a Board approved program, or fall into a special Board category for automatic approval